tapestry-tool/tapestry-wp/README.md

 in `docker-compose.yml`.
 By default, this volume is used for the initial setup and for all subsequent usage.
 To clear the data and start from scratch, run `make stop` then `make clear-db`.
 Of course, you'll need to do the WP installation again.

+### Further Information
+Check out [this wiki page](https://github.com/wynnset/tapestry-wp/wiki/Docker-Additional-Info) for more info about Docker as it pertains to this project.